 We were doing so well at posting our blogs on time until we got to Goog’s Track.
 Then it all kind of fell off the rails, partly because we’ve been moving around so much we’ve barely had time to scratch ourselves.
-It’s a full-on gig, this travelling life – we need a holiday! *SWISH* [the sound of us ducking to avoid the abuse you’re now hurling our way].
+It’s a full-on gig, this travelling life – we need a holiday!
+[Insert the swish sound of us ducking to avoid the abuse you’re now hurling our way.]

 In the interim between finishing the track and being late in posting this blog, we’ve written a Goog’s Track how-to guide for Outdoria which covers the ins, outs and all abouts of the track as well as the route we travelled, so if you’re interested in reading it we’ll let that tell part of the story along with our photos below.

 A few personalised notes left out of the Outdoria article include just how much we loved the little gecko who visited our campsite on the first night.
 So inquisitive and so entirely unafraid of us, we couldn’t get enough of watching him lick his own eyeball.
 Who needs TV, right?